 The heat pump water heater (HPWH) PSD value the study team evaluated as part of this study is the annual retrofit gross energy savings.
-The PSD currently bases savings on the R1614/R1613 HVAC and Water Heater Evaluation, but HPWH options since 2020 are more efficient than they were at the time of that evaluation (2017) and updating savings estimates with data that reflects the efficiencies of today’s HPWH rebate programis important for ensuring the programs account for all gross savings.
+The PSD currently bases savings on the R1614/R1613 HVAC and Water Heater Evaluation, but HPWH options since 2020 are more efficient than they were at the time of that evaluation (2017) and updating savings estimates with data that reflects the efficiencies of today’s HPWH rebate program and baseline is important for ensuring the programs account for all gross savings.
 Heat pump water heater energy usage and savings are driven largely by hot water usage (and thus household size) and how much of the water heating load is derived from the water heater’s heat pump versus its resistance heating element.

 HPWHs are split into two measure categories based on tank size.
 This split is appropriate because existing federal water heating standards impact the available alternatives for larger electric storage water heaters such that traditional electric resistance storage water heaters are generally unavailable for purchase and installation in most residential settings.

 As a result, the savings analysis is conducted against different baseline assumptions.
-Smaller tank HPWHs (below 55 gallons) have an electric resistance water heater baseline with a UEF of 0.945, while larger HPWHs 55 gallons and above have a baseline of a code-compliant HPWH with a UEF of 2.0.
+Smaller tank HPWHs (55 gallons and below) have an electric resistance water heater baseline with a UEF of 0.945, while larger HPWHs above 55 gallons have a baseline of a code-compliant HPWH with a UEF of 2.0.
 Since the baseline for the larger tanks is more efficient than the baseline for the smaller tanks, the study team expected to observe greater savings for the smaller HPWHs.

 HPWH savings by measure tier and by climate zone are provided in Table 6.
 Compared to the existing PSD estimates, the currently available larger volume HPWHs save considerably more energy (731 kWh versus 197 kWh).
 This is due in part to the program requiring more efficient HPWHs in 2020 and presently than in the past.
 The average UEF of the water heaters in this study is 3.28 whereas the average UEF from the 2017 PSD is 2.68.
 Importantly, the study team is unable to assess the validity of the existing PSD estimate of 197 kWh savings because there is no source for this value.
 The study team reviewed the value in Massachusetts’ eTRM and found that the measure assumptions are nearly identical to the existing PSD measure and baseline assumptions, but that savings are estimated at 360 kWh for large HPWHs.
 This compares more favorably to our estimate, which assumes a significantly higher UEF of approximately 3.30 compared to the historical UEF of approximately 2.70.